JacobLinCool/Certi/README.md

 # Certi

-An URL shortener for Certificates.
+An configurable URL shortener for Certificates (and other things).

+It has a core library and multiple distributions: CLI Tool, Cloudflare Workers, and Deta Macro.

-The URL of the Coursera certificate is too long, and putting it on the resume is breaking the layout, so I created this URL shortener.
+> The URL of the Coursera certificate is too long, and putting it on the resume is breaking the layout, so I created this URL shortener.

 <p align="center">
     <a href="#usage"> Usage </a> |